swa770/sysprog/process_management.md

 * Kernel Info
 **This information (Process Info) must be stored at PCB (task_struct in Linux)**

 >Registers: general registers and special-purpose registers such as program counter, stack pointer, cpu-status register, virtual memory page table, etc
 Process ID or Process Group ID
 User and Security
 Process status
 Priority, Schedule Policy
 Parent, Child, Sibling Process Info
 Program Info
 Memory Info
 OpenFile info
 Signal Info
 Time Slice
 Timer
 Sync Info
 IPC

-2.2 Context Switch
+### 2.2 Context Switch
-    A context switch is the process of storing the state of a process or of a thread, so that it can be restored and execution resumed from the same point later.
+A **context switch** is the process of storing the state of a process or of a thread,
+so that it can be restored and execution resumed from the same point later.
 This allows multiple processes to share a single CPU, and is an essential feature of a multitasking operating system.

-3. System Programming
+### 3 System Programming